My Dog, Scully

 You'd think a simple plan, an outing so mundane as to take the dogs for a walk and have them sploosh around in the Sacramento River, would be easy.
 Walk three blocks to Cascade Community Park, amble down a dirt path cut through the blackberry brambles to what I call the channels -- ribbons of cool water that flow around six islands off the main stem of the Sac.

+But then you don't know the girls, Scully and Trinity.
+Or our collective providence to get in waaaaay over our heads.
 And it was up to Scully -- she's the Australian shepherd/chow cross that will turn 11 in November -- to turn this outing into mishap.

 Just a simple dip into the Sac, when the flows were at 14,750 cubic feet per second (high, but not raging), the air temperature more than 100 degrees and the water temperature a bone-chilling 51 degrees.
 That old swimming hole beckoned.